 If You Die Before You Begin to Receive Benefits

 You choose a beneficiary at the time you enroll in the Retirement Plan.
-You may change your beneficiary at any time by filing a Designation of Beneficiary Form with the Benefits Section of Human Resources.
-However, if you are married, federal law requires that your spouse be your beneficiary unless your spouse consents in writing to your naming another beneficiary.
+You may change your beneficiary at any time by filing a Designation of Beneficiary Form with Human Resources.
+However, if you are married, federal law requires that your spouse be your beneficiary unless your spouse consents, in writing, to your naming another beneficiary.
 This consent must be witnessed by a plan representative or notarized by a notary public.
-If your marital status changes after you become a participant (you marry, divorce or separate, or your spouse dies), be sure to contact the Benefits Section of Human Resources immediately to make any appropriate changes in your designated beneficiary.
-If you are divorced and then re-marry, your prior beneficiary designation(s) will become invalid and your spouse will automatically become your beneficiary unless you designate another beneficiary with your spouse’s written consent (witnessed by a plan representative or notary public).
+If your marital status changes after you become a participant (you marry, divorce or separate, or your spouse dies), be sure to contact Human Resources immediately to make any appropriate changes in your designated beneficiary.
+If you are divorced and then remarry, your prior beneficiary designation(s) will become invalid and your spouse will automatically become your beneficiary unless you designate another beneficiary with your spouse’s written consent (witnessed by a plan representative or notary public).

 Under current federal income tax laws, your beneficiary must receive the entire value of your accounts within five years of your death.
 As an exception to this rule, payments may be made in the form of an annuity or installments to your designated beneficiary (including your spouse).
 If an annuity is paid, it must be an annuity with a guaranteed period or a fixed period no longer than your designated beneficiary’s life expectancy.